airzio/airzio.github.io/_posts/2019-8-12-Math-modeling-in-microclimate-control.md

 $$w_c=2.5 \times 10^{-4} t_B^2+1.33 \times 10^{-3}t_B+0.983$$

-Empirical dependencies of the PMV comfort index are obtained from the generalized Finger equation for air velocity from 0.1 m / s to 0.3 m / s and relative humidity in the range of 30% to 70%
+Empirical dependencies of the PMV comfort index are obtained from the generalized Fanger equation for air velocity from 0.1 m / s to 0.3 m / s and relative humidity in the range of 30% to 70%

 $$PMV=A_0(A_1+A_2d_n+A_3t_p+A_4t_n)$$